 This example shows how to train a shallow neural network to classify patterns using the Neural Net Pattern Recognition app.

 Open the Neural Net Pattern Recognition app using

 The Neural Net Pattern Recognition app has example data to help you get started training a neural network.

 To import example glass classification data, select Import > Import Glass Data Set.
 You can use this data set to train a neural network to classify glass as window or non-window, using properties of the glass chemistry.
-If you import your own data from file or the workspace, you must specify the predictors and responses, and if the observations are in rows or columns.
+If you import your own data from file or the workspace, you must specify the predictors and responses, and whether the observations are in rows or columns.

 Information about the imported data appears in the Model Summary.
 This data set contains 214 observations, each with 9 features.
 Each observation is classified into one of two classes: window or non-window.

 Split the data into training, validation, and test sets.
 Keep the default settings.
 The data is split into:

 70% for training.